 - Certificates of Deposit—many people forget that CDs are another type of fixed income investment.
 They pay a fixed rate of interest and once the term of that CD is up, the investor receives all of their principal back.

-- Money Market Accounts—sometimes called money market deposit accounts or money market retirement savings accounts, these types of accounts also fall into the category of fixed income investments.
-They generally offer a higher rate of interest than a traditional retirement savings account, and offer account holders the benefit of occasional withdrawals
+- Money Market Accounts—sometimes called money market deposit accounts or money market savings accounts, these types of accounts also fall into the category of fixed income investments.
+They generally offer a higher rate of interest than a traditional savings account, and offer account holders the benefit of occasional withdrawals

 When it comes to managing a portfolio of individual fixed income investments, there are a wide range of strategies that investors and their advisors can take to maximize the income generated by their investments.